404FoundingFather/quantum-simulator/memory-bank/07-kanban.md

 - Sprint 3 will focus on component integration and visualization

 ## Recent Activity
+- 2025-04-25: Created standalone UI solution using direct ImGui integration as an alternative to UIManager
+- 2025-04-25: Added detailed UIManager debugging tasks to kanban
+- 2025-04-25: Fixed array indexing issues in Wavefunction class
+- 2025-04-25: Completed Interface-Based Design implementation with working integration of core components
 - 2025-04-24: Defined architectural improvements for Sprint 2, moved component integration to Sprint 3
 - 2025-04-24: Implemented SimulationEngine with complete SSFM algorithm, passing all unit and integration tests
 - 2025-04-24: Completed all Sprint 1 tasks (Potential class implementation and unit tests)
 - 2025-04-23: Implemented VisualizationEngine and UIManager for the core UI
-- 2025-04-19: Updated Memory-Bank docs based on design document
-- 2025-04-18: Completed UI Design and Development Plan documents

 ## Sprint/Iteration Summary
 - **Current Sprint:** Sprint 2 (Architectural Improvements)
 - **Timeline:** 2025-04-25 - 2025-05-15
 - **Planned Story Points:** 30
-- **Completed Story Points:** 0
+- **Completed Story Points:** 12
 - **Sprint Goal:** Enhance architecture to create an exceptional framework with extensibility, maintainability, and performance

 - **Next Sprint:** Sprint 3 (Component Integration & Visualization)